Edmund MacGauran: Priesthood

 When he completed his secular education, Edmund followed the well-beaten path to Europe and joined a seminary to study for the priesthood, probably in Spain as he had Spanish friends and visited there regularly.
 He was not educated at any of the Iberian Irish colleges as they had not been founded at the time of his ordination.
 His particular friend in Spain was Juan de Sanclemente Torquemada, Archbishop of the Roman Catholic Archdiocese of Santiago de Compostela who was educated at the University of Alcalá de Henares in Spain so it is likely Magauran was also educated there.
 If not then possibly at Salamanca or Santiago de Compostela universities.
+Jeroen Nilis in his book "Irish Students at Leuven University, 1548-1797.
+A Prosopography, Fasti Academici 4 (Leuven: Acco 2010)" does not list MacGauran except for a note to entry number 56 on page 41.
+That entry state "Eduardus ? from Waterford diocese in Ireland, matriculated in 1577".
+The note in the Addenda asks "Is this Edmund Magauran, Archbishop of Armagh?".
+This is unlikely as he was from Kilmore diocese and is never referred to as Eduardus but Edmundus in all surviving documentation.

 He was ordained in Rome c.1576 when Pope Gregory XIII gave him permission as "a scholar of Kilmore Diocese to be ordained to clerical and all holy orders".
 It is likely that he returned to Ireland and was appointed to a parish in Roman Catholic Diocese of Kilmore, as Tullyhaw was situated therein.
 The McGovern's parish was Templeport but the priest in 1576 was Fergal Magauran.
 Edmund MacGauran is described as a Kilmore priest by John Lynch at the time of his appointment to the See of Ardagh in 1581 and in 1586 he still held the rectorial tithes of the parishes of Kinawley and Knockninny in Kilmore diocese which might indicate he had been parish priest of those parishes before his elevation to the episcopacy.
 The Bishop of Kilmore during the early years of Edmund's priesthood was Hugh O'Sheridan who ruled from 1560 to 1579.
 The McGovern chief at the time was Brian Óg Mág Samhradháin who died in 1584.